markkimjr/markkimjr/README.md

 # Hi, I’m @markkimjr 👋

-## I like to code, box, and play basketball 🏀
+## I'm a backend developer, sneakerhead, boxer, and hooper at heart 🏀

 ### My goals for this year are to...
 - make meaningful contributions to a backend development team